 - Test migration;

 - Migration: final changeover of your IT to the latest IT design on a single-level or multi-level basis;

 PaaS Migration – Your Advantages at a Glance

 - Comprehensive analysis of the architecture’s current state;

 - Transparent SLA including monthly reporting;

 - Counseling and assistance by experienced DATAGROUP consultants and engineers.

 If you’re like most SaaS managers, you’re committed to running and growing your business.

-But to do that, you need to ensure you’re meeting the needs of your customers, and that includes reducing churn.
+But to do that, you must ensure you’re meeting your customer's needs, including reducing churn.